i5ar/yake/README.md

 - ISO keys (`p`):

       "p": [-0.25, 0, 1.25, 0, 1.25, 2, 0, 2, 0, 1, -0.25, 1]
+- Polygonal case:

+      "case": [{"p": [0, 0, 12, 0, 12, 4, 0, 4]}]
+- SVG export.

 ## Contribute

 Feel free to pull and push.

 > Make sure it doesn't work on IE!

+Please, avoid using server-side JavaScript implementations like Node.js and Deno:
+YAKE should be easy and fast to install (it should work out of the box).

 ### Installation